ray-project/ray/doc/source/train/user_guide.rst

     # /home/ray_results/train_2021-09-01_12-00-00/run_001/checkpoints

     # By default, the "best" checkpoint path will refer to the most recent one.
-    # This can be configured by defining a CheckpointStrategy.
+    # This can be configured by defining a CheckpointConfig.
     print(trainer.best_checkpoint_path)
     # /home/ray_results/train_2021-09-01_12-00-00/run_001/checkpoints/checkpoint_000005